Skip to main content

 Key takeaways:

-• The nicotine in tobacco products can cause hair loss.
+• Nicotine in tobacco products can cause hair loss.
+Smoking tobacco-containing products can cause hair loss.

-• People who smoke are more likely to have androgenic alopecia (male pattern baldness) and premature graying.
+• People who smoke are more likely to develop androgenic alopecia (male pattern baldness) and premature graying.

-• In some cases, nicotine hair loss may be reversible.
-But it depends on your genetic predisposition for hair loss, other medical conditions, and how long you’ve been smoking.
+• Nicotine hair loss may be reversible.
+But it depends on your genetics, overall health, and how long you’ve been smoking.

 Does nicotine cause hair loss?

-Yes.
-Researchers think nicotine is one of the main culprits that contributes to hair loss from smoking.
+Nicotine can cause hair loss.
+Researchers think that nicotine is one of the main culprits that contributes to hair loss from smoking.

-Most research on smoking and hair health has looked at whether smoking can increase the risk of androgenic alopecia (AGA), the most common type of hair loss.
-It’s often called “male pattern baldness.”
-People with AGA have an inherited tendency to lose hair when exposed to excess hormones called androgens.
-AGA affects 80% of men and 50% of women.
+Most research on smoking and hair health has looked at whether smoking can increase the risk of androgenic alopecia, the most common type of hair loss.
+It’s often called “male pattern baldness” — though anyone can develop it.
+People with androgenic alopecia have an inherited tendency to lose hair when exposed to excess hormones called androgens.
+Androgenic alopecia affects 80% of men and 50% of women

 Why does nicotine cause hair loss?